Luke 13:22-24

 Like me fitting into old suits, kind of like that.
 To get through such a narrow, constricted space you gotta leave your sin behind.
 You gotta give up any claims you think you may have on God’s favor.
 Any privilege you think is yours by your upbringing, your nationality, your church background, your church affiliation, the parents who raised you, any spiritual heritage, family connections, all that’s gotta go.

 It’s a narrow door.
 So narrow that even these intangible things of our lives like goals and ambitions and dreams and desires, all of it gets cut away at that door.
-Jesus, said in Luke 9:23, “If anyone would come after me [what did he say] let him deny [what] himself take up his cross daily, follow me.
+Jesus said, Luke 9:23, “If anyone would come after me,” what did he say, “let him deny,” what, “himself take up his cross daily, follow me.
 For whoever would save his life, will lose it, whoever loses his life for my sake will save it.”

 Habitually strive to enter.
 Keep on striving, agonizing, straining, exerting.
 Make it your habit, your lifestyle to struggle, strain, striving to enter, and you say, well, can I have no assurance about my salvation then?
 Absolutely you can, because your assurance of your salvation comes from something completely objective.
 Having nothing to do with you.
 It has to do with the finished work of Jesus Christ on the cross.